 “People get excited about the iPhone apps because of profit potential.
 We’re excited about designing SIM applications because of the impact potential,” says Nesbit.
 “I can imagine all eight million global community health workers utilizing SIM applications to support their work and improve the lives of their patients.”
 In the future, Medic hopes to build applications for patients to help them manage their own health by scheduling appointments, accessing remote consultations, alerting the nearest clinic in medical emergencies, and more.

-MEDIC MOBILE, formerly FrontlineSMS:Medic, is a non-profit organization seeking to advance rural healthcare networks in the developing world through the implementation of sustainable, appropriate technologies delivered through mobile phones.
-By developing new software and building upon open source software including: FrontlineSMS, OpenMRS, Ushahidi, Google Apps, and HealthMap, Medic Mobile seeks to help medical workers gather health data efficiently and assist in patient follow-up.
+MEDIC MOBILE is a non-profit organization seeking to advance rural healthcare networks in the developing world through the implementation of sustainable, appropriate technologies delivered through mobile phones.
+By developing new software and building upon open source platforms including: FrontlineSMS, OpenMRS, Ushahidi, Google Apps, and HealthMap, Medic Mobile seeks to help medical workers gather health data efficiently and assist in patient follow-up.
 Their tools are currently used in eleven countries, in areas covering 4.5 million people.